angeris/cfmm-routing-code/numerics.md

 Here we okey with sloppy oracle, not precise with big mistake.

+Assumes that pools disbalance in big pools is small.

 ### Eliminate small pools

 If some pool is tiny fraction of tendered assets,